mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 ## Minimax Values

+The following example is a very small game.
+The pacman take a turn, then the ghost take a turn.
+And then the game ends.

 ![](../imgs/CS188_advS_minimaxValues.png)

 8 is still gonna be the best outcome we can achieve under perfect play against an optimal adversary.